thayeylolu/taiwo-owoseni/content/home/dataanalysis.md

-### Data Visualization : Frauduelnt Pyrchase Analysis Dashboard
+### Data Visualization : Fraud Purchase Analysis Dashboard
 **Tools** Excel, Tableau
 I created a [Tableau dashboard](https://public.tableau.com/app/profile/taiwo.owoseni2578/viz/start2_16777138500650/Dashboard1) to provide comprehensive view of fraudulent activity in the US, using data-driven analysis techniques to uncover important trends and patterns.
 The dashboard includes charts that display fraudulent purchase activities across different US states, a time series of purchase activities using a six-week moving window, and comparisons of fraud frequency between different employment statuses and fitlers by genders.